opf/openproject/docs/glossary/README.md

 ### Quick context menu

 The quick context menu in OpenProject opens when you open a [work package table](#work-package-table) and then right-click on a single work package.
 It allows you to perform quick actions like *open details view*, *copy link to clipboard* or *create new child*.
-Please note that, beginning with OpenProject 13.2, the quick context menu differs depending on whether you are in the [Gantt](#gantt-chart) view or not.
+Please note that the quick context menu differs depending on whether you are in the [Gantt](#gantt-chart) view or not.

 ## R